Edward T. Lewis (college president)

-He was later President of the Pennsylvania Academy of the Fine Arts where he was credited for advancing the institution in numerous ways.

 He was also a poet in his early life and has been widely published in literary magazines and newspapers.

-Early life
+Early life and education

 Lewis was born and raised in Warwick, Rhode Island, the son of an insurance salesman who only had an eight grade education.
 He initially did not maintain an interest in higher education, dropping out of North Carolina State University without graduating.
-He then joined the army and served for two years during the Korean War.
+He then joined the United States Army, and served for two years during the Korean War.

 Later he completed an undergraduate degree at Union College and them went on to earn a master's degrees from Boston University, where he was a teaching fellow, and later received a doctorate from the University of Denver.

+Career

 Lewis has also been a lifelong poet and has been widely published in newspapers and literary magazines.
 He has published more than 500 poems and essays.
 As a young man he was also involved in circles of some very well known poets.
 He later became a college educator and then moved on to work in college and university administration.

+He was the fourth President St. Mary's College of Maryland, serving from 1982 to 1996.
+He was the president and CEO of Pennsylvania Academy of the Fine Arts from 2007 to 2009.